 We have worked hard to make applying for financial aid as simple as possible.
-We offer tuition discounts of 25% and 50% which can be self-selected during registration.
-If your family needs more than 50%, please select the lower tuition and provide details to us in the financial aid section.
+White Pine offers tuition discounts of 25% and 50% which can be self-selected during registration.
 We do everything we can not to turn families away, so please ask for what you need.
 Requests made for aid during registration are reviewed monthly.
 Should we not be able to fulfill your request, we will provide a full refund of monies paid and your deposit.
 Unfortunately, we cannot extend financial aid for more than one session to a single family member.
 If you have questions about the process or want to provide more information about your application, please call our office at 207-361-1911.

 One of the most wonderful things about the outdoors is that nature is an equalizer.
 Many of the children who participate in our programs have IEPs and thrive at White Pine Programs.
 It is very helpful when families share these plans with us so that we can communicate with teachers, counselors and parents/guardians about accommodations.
 If, during the school year, your child has a one on one aid, please call Program Director Todd DuPont at 207-361-1911, prior to registering.